-One day Joji heard a Public Announcement from the local authorities to plant tree saplings before the rainy season.
-The announcement also said planting a tree sapling will make the village community green and give a lot of shade and making the climate cool.
+One day Ben heard a Public Announcement from the local authorities to plant tree saplings before the rainy season.
+The announcement also said planting a tree sapling will make the village community green and give lot of shade and makes the climate cool.

-On hearing the announcement, Joji felt an urge to follow what was said.
-His house had a kitchen garden and few flowering and ornamental plants.
+On hearing the announcement, Ben felt an urge to follow what was said.
+His house had a kitchen garden and a few flowering and ornamental plants.
 There was enough space available in the front to plant a tree sapling.
-Joji realized the sapling would grow to be a shady tree.
+Ben realized the sapling would grow to be a shady tree.

-Joji went to a nearby nursery which stocks wide variety of plants, and the owner of the nursery is Mac.
+Ben went to a nearby nursery which stocks wide variety of plants, and the owner of the nursery is Michael.

-Mac: Good Evening.
-I am Mac owner of the nursery, what can I do for you?
+Michael: Good Evening.
+I am Michael owner of the nursery, what can I do for you?

-Joji: Good Evening.
-I am Joji.
-Looking for some plants.
+Ben: Good Evening.
+I am Ben.
+I am looking for some plants

-Mac: I have flowering plants, vegetable plants and ornamental plants.
+Michael: I have flowering plants, vegetable plants and ornamental plants.

-Joji: Did you hear the community announcement requesting people to plant trees for the coming rainy season.
+Ben: Did you hear the community announcement requesting people to plant trees for the coming rainy season.

-Mac: That's a good one isn't it.
+Michael: That's a good one isn't it.
 Trees when they grow give a lot of shade.

-Joji: Yes Mac.
-Please help with making a good choice of a tree sapling suited to the announcement.
+Ben: Yes Michael.
+Please help with making a good choice for a tree sapling suited to the announcement.

-Mac: Yes, you can take a neem sapling.
+Michael: Yes, you can take a neem sapling.
 The sapling will grow to a full tree in about 10 years and will last for many more years.

-Joji: That sounds good.
+Ben: That sound good.
 Will take a neem sapling.
 Is there anything else I need other than watering it?

-Mac: In the first year or two, it needs fertilizer.
+Michael: In the first year or two, it needs fertilizer.
 I stack organics composted fertilizer which is free of chemicals.
-I have stock and will give it to you.
-Till it grows to about 6 feet, you need to protect it from animals.
+I have stock and will give you.
+Take care of it till it grows to about 6 feet, you need to protect it from animals.

-Joji: Oh!!!
-How I will do it.
+Ben: Oh!
+How will I do it?

-Mac: Oh!!!
-That's Simple, I will give you a tree guard.
+Michael: Oh!
+That's Simple, I will give you tree guard.
 You cover the sapling and once it grows up to about 6 feet, you can remove the tree guard.

-Joji: Fantastic!
+Ben: Fantastic!
 Let me take the sapling, organic fertilizer, and the tree guard.

-Mac: Right now, I will give you one bag of fertilizer.
+Michael: Right now, I will give you one bag of fertilizer.
 You can buy more when you need them.
 This should last you for three to four months.
-Have also taken care to use paper bag to pack the fertilizer and avoid plastic bag.
+Also take care to use paper bags to pack the fertilizer and avoid plastic bag.

-Joji: Thanks Mac.
-Great!!!
-Will be in touch.
+Ben: Thanks Michael.
+Great!
+I Will be in touch.